 Once you get in touch with all of the information mentioned above, Curve will review your claim.
 If eligible, we will then raise a dispute on your behalf through the Mastercard Chargeback Scheme for the transaction(s) in question.

 Decisions on claims are made at Curve’s discretion.
-When you submit a claim to Curve, we have the right to choose to refund you immediately, or process your refund once Curve have confirmed that your chargeback has been successful, which can take up to 45 days.
+When you submit a claim to Curve, we have the right to choose to refund you immediately, or process your refund once Curve has confirmed that your chargeback has been successful, which can take up to 45 days.

 Please note that, if you were refunded when your dispute was raised and before its final outcome was confirmed, this refund is a temporary credit which is pending the outcome of your claim.
 Should your chargeback be rejected by the merchant, Curve reserves the right to re-debit these funds.
 This can be from any payment card, including any funds available from Curve Send funds on your Curve account, and will be processed three working days after we have contacted you to confirm your chargeback was unsuccessful.